httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 3. If input_boolean is true, append "1" to output.
 4. If input_boolean is false, append "0" to output.
 5. Return output.

+## Serialising a Date

+Given a Date as input_integer, return an ASCII string suitable for use in an HTTP field value.

+0. Let output be "@".
+1. Append to output the result of running Serializing an Integer with input_date ({{ser-integer}}).
+2. Return output.

 ## Parsing Structured Fields {#text-parse}